SALMON CREEK CATTERY- oriental shorthair cat breeders in New York

 Take caution if you choose to do this as well!

 Not all cat bellies agree with all types of food.
 Please remember when changing food, please introduce new foods slowly.
 Sometimes we use different brands if they are on our approved list.
+We personally avoid food made overseas and search for reputable, family owned companies in North America.

 Several pet foods are shifting to grain free recipes.
 We try our best to avoid grain free food, but sometimes we love everything else about the food and it's the best available, then what?
 We add in oatmeal, groats (or oatmeal seeds) specifically.
 Why?
 Wild dogs and cats naturally obtain small levels of grain when consuming their kills.
 There are recent studies that show grain free diets could lead to increased heart size (not good) in dogs and possibly cats as well.
 Acana has added a bountiful grains line to their dog food selection.
 To play it safe we mix in a small amount of groats in our grain free food until further research is conducted.